graphsignal/graphsignal-python/README.md

 One workload can be run multiple times, e.g. to benchmark different parameters.
 To tag each run, use `graphsignal.add_tag('mytag')`.

-In case of multiple subsequent runs/experiments executed within a single script or notebook, call `graphsignal.end_run()` to end current run and start a new one.
+In case of multiple subsequent runs/experiments executed within a single script or notebook, call `graphsignal.next_run()` to end current run and start a new one.

 ### 3. Profiling